 Substantially all of the Company's full-time United States of America-based employees are eligible to make contributions to the Company's 401(k) Plan.
-Under this plan, participating employees may defer up to 20% of their pretax salary during 2013, but not more than statutory limits.
-The Company may elect to match employee contributions; no such matching contributions were made for the years ended December 31, 2012 and 2013, or the six months ended June 30, 2013.
-Matching contributions of \$1.2 million were made during the six months ended June 30, 2014.
+Under this plan, participating employees may defer up to 60% of their pretax salary during the year, but not more than statutory limits.
+The Company may elect to match employee contributions; no such matching contributions were made for the year ended December 31, 2013.
+Matching contributions of \$1.9 million were made during year ended December 31, 2014.